samowononi/Network-Traffic-Analysis-and-Attack-Detection/README.md

 - **Other Files on the Server**:

-  1. `1.png`: An image of a skull and crossbones in white color.
+  1. `1.png`: A png image of a skull and crossbones in white color.

   ![1](https://github.com/user-attachments/assets/ec2484cb-3e56-44b0-9bea-2aacc1fa98c9)
   ![Screenshot 2025-01-17 191811](https://github.com/user-attachments/assets/57f3f8bb-eaf8-4926-b3a4-32a13c8ca0e9)